w3f/polkadot-wiki/docs/glossary.md

 ## Dapps

-A generic term for a decentralized application, that is, one which runs as part of a distributed network as opposed to being run on a specific system or set of systems.
+A generic term for a decentralized application, that is, one that runs as part of a distributed network as opposed to being run on a specific system or set of systems.

 ## Epoch

-An epoch is a time duration in the BABE protocol that assigns leadership positions to authorities for production in slots.
+An epoch is a time duration in the BABE protocol that is broken into smaller time slots.
+Each slot has at least one slot leader who has the right to propose a block.
 In Kusama, it is the same duration as a [session](#session).

 ## Era

 A (whole) number of sessions, which is the period that the validator set (and each validator's active nominator set) is recalculated and where rewards are paid out.

 ## Equivocation

 Providing conflicting information to the network.
 BABE equivocation entails creating multiple blocks in the same slot.
 GRANDPA equivocation would consist of signing multiple conflicting chains.

 ## Extrinsic

-Generically, some function declared by the programmer, i.e., one that is not built-in to the language or framework.
-Specifically for Polkadot, this refers to a binary blob which represents some state transition (such as a transaction) and is used for parachains to communicate via the relay chain.
+State changes that come from the outside world, i.e. they are not part of the system itself.
+Extrinsics can take two forms, "[inherents](#inherents)" and "[transactions](#transactions)".

 ## Finality

-The property of a block which cannot be reverted.
-Generally, created blocks are not final until some point in the future - perhaps never, in the case of "probabilistic finality" such as in Bitcoin (although Bitcoin blocks are generally considered "final" after six confirmations due to the unlikelihood of reverting at that point).
-In the Polkadot relay chain, the goal is for blocks to be finalized 10-12 seconds after creation.
+The property of a block that cannot be reverted.
+Generally, created blocks are not final until some point in the future - perhaps never, in the case of "probabilistic finality".
+The Polkadot relay chain uses a deterministic finality gadget known as [GRANDPA](#GRANDPA-consensus-algorithm).

 ## Finality Gadget

-A mechanism which determines finality.
+A mechanism that determines finality.

 ## Fisherman

-Nodes which monitor the network for validators or collators which are behaving badly.
+Nodes that monitor the network for validators or collators who are behaving badly.
 Fishermen must stake a small amount of DOTs but can be rewarded greatly if they find bad behavior.

-## GRANDPA consensus algorithm
+## GRANDPA Consensus Algorithm

-GHOST-based Recursive Ancestor Deriving Prefix Agreement.
+GHOST-based Recursive ANcestor Deriving Prefix Agreement.
 It is the finality gadget for Polkadot, which allows asynchronous, accountable, and safe finality to the blockchain.
 For an overview of GRANDPA, see this Medium post: [https://medium.com/polkadot-network/polkadot-proof-of-concept-3-a-better-consensus-algorithm-e81c380a2372](https://medium.com/polkadot-network/polkadot-proof-of-concept-3-a-better-consensus-algorithm-e81c380a2372)

 ## Governance

 The process of determining what changes to the network are permissible, such as modifications to code or movement of funds.
-The governance system in Polkadot is on-chain and revolves around stakeholder voting, i.e. the majority of the stake (DOTs) determines the direction of the network.
+The governance system in Polkadot is on-chain and revolves around stakeholder voting.

 ## Governance Council

-An on-chain entity which consists of several on-chain accounts (starting at 6, eventually moving to the final value of 24) which can act as a representative for "passive" (non-voting) stakeholders.
+An on-chain entity that consists of several on-chain accounts (starting at 6, eventually moving to the final value of 24).
+The Council can act as a representative for "passive" (non-voting) stakeholders.
 Council members have two main tasks: proposing referenda for the overall stakeholder group to vote on and cancelling malicious referenda.

 ## Hard Fork

-A permenant diversion of a blockchain that can occur quickly due to a high priority change in a consensus rule.
-Clients who follow a hard fork always need to upgrade their clients in order to continue following the hard-forked chain.
+A permanent diversion of a blockchain that can occur quickly due to a high priority change in a consensus rule.
+Clients who follow a hard fork always need to upgrade their clients in order to continue following the upgraded chain.
 Hard forks are considered permanent divergences of a chain for which non-upgraded clients are following consensus rules incompatible to the ones followed by upgraded clients.

 ## Hard Spoon

 Defined by Jae Kwon of Cosmos as "a new chain that takes into account state from an existing chain; not to compete, but to provide broad access."
 A non-contentious blockchain that inherits the state of the underlying blockchain and creates a new branch of *the same blockchain*.

+## Inherent

+Extrinsics that are "inherently true."
+Inherents are not gossiped on the network and are put into blocks by the block author.
+They are not provably true the way that the desire to send funds is, therefore they do not carry a signature.
+A blockchain's [runtime](#runtime) must have rules for validating inherents.
+For example, timestamps are inherents.
+They are validated by being within some margin that each validator deems reasonable.

 ## KSM